-The vis.js library is developed by Almende B.V, as part of CHAP.
+The vis.js library is developed by Almende B.V.
 Vis.js runs fine on Chrome, Firefox, Opera, Safari, IE9+, and most mobile browsers (with full touch support).
 This site contains documentation, downloads and live examples of vis.js.
 The sourcecode of vis.js is available at Github.
 For questions, issues, and suggestions please use the issues section of the Github project.

 npm install vis

 In this section you can see cool projects that vis was used in.
 If you have made something and would like it featured, please make an issue on github with your project and how you'd like to be credited.

 Since vis.js is an open source project, everybody can contribute to it.
 If you want to contribute, great!
 Here's how:

 First, fork vis on Github, then add your feature, fix a bug,

 rephrase our writing etc. and do a pull request to the develop branch on Github!
 Pull requests to the master branch will not be merged.

 If you fork the codebase, you'll find all modules in seperate files.
 This makes it a lot easier to work on than the distributed and combined vis.js file.

 If you want to contribute please read this HowTo!!